MicrosoftDocs/Virtualization-Documentation/virtualization/hyper-v-on-windows/user-guide/nested-virtualization.md

 Using a nested Hyper-V VM in production is supported for both Azure and on-premises in the following scenarios.
 We also recommend you make sure that your services and applications are also supported.

-TODO: (confirm if this is true) Nested Virtualization isn't suitable for highly available services, for example, failover clustering, mission-critical services, and performance sensitive applications when the VMs are sharing the same host.
+Nested Virtualization isn't suitable for Windows Server Failover Clustering, and performance sensitive applications.
 We recommended you fully evaluate the services and applications.

-TODO: (replaced by first paragraph) Microsoft supports the following Nested Virtualization scenarios in Azure and on-premises.

 ### Hyper-V VMs on Hyper-V VMs

 Running Hyper-V VMs nested on Hyper-V VMs is great for test labs and evaluation environments.
 Especially where configurations can be easily modified and saved states can be used to revert to specific configurations.
 Test labs don't typically require the same service level agreement (SLA) as production environments.

 Production environments running Hyper-V VMs running on Hyper-V VMs are supported.
 However, it's recommended to make sure that your services and applications are also supported.
-TODO: (What about this from Koji) If you use nested Hyper-V VM in production, it is recommended to fully evaluate whether the services or applications provide the expected behavior.
+If you use nested Hyper-V VM in production, it is recommended to fully evaluate whether the services or applications provide the expected behavior.

 To learn more about setting up Nested Virtualization on Azure, see our Tech Community blog [How to Setup Nested Virtualization for Azure VM/VHD](https://techcommunity.microsoft.com/t5/itops-talk-blog/how-to-setup-nested-virtualization-for-azure-vm-vhd/ba-p/1115338).

 ### Third party virtualization on Hyper-V virtualization

 Whilst it might be possible for third party virtualization to run on Hyper-V, Microsoft doesn't test this scenario.
-Third party virtualization on Hyper-V virtualization isn't supported.
+Third party virtualization on Hyper-V virtualization isn't supported, ensure your hypervisor vendor supports this scenario.

-TODO: (Does this statement just open us up to comment. do we need to say anything more than it isn't supported?)
-If you're using a third-party hypervisor, Microsoft can't provide end-to-end support, ensure your hypervisor vendor supports this scenario.

 ### Hyper-V virtualization on third party virtualization

 Whilst it might be possible for Hyper-V virtualization to run on third party virtualization, Microsoft doesn't test this scenario.
-Hyper-V virtualization on third party virtualization isn't supported.
+Hyper-V virtualization on third party virtualization isn't supported, ensure your hypervisor vendor supports this scenario.

-TODO: (Does this statement just open us up to comment. do we need to say anything more that it isn't supported?)
-If you're using a third-party hypervisor, Microsoft can't provide end-to-end support, ensure your hypervisor vendor supports this scenario.

 ### Azure Stack HCI nested on Hyper-V VMs